stanbaek/ece487A/_sources/Labs/SoftwareConfiguration.md

 ### Install and Configure PyCharm

 - Download the latest version of [PyCharm Edu](https://www.jetbrains.com/edu-products/download/#section=pycharm-edu) and install it on your computer.
-- Ensure you have the installation optioned checked as shown below.
+- Ensure you have the installation options checked as shown below.

 ```{image} ./figures/PyCharmInstallationOptions.png
 :width: 440